 TCI released a framework for the draft regional policy proposal.
 The proposal addresses reducing greenhouse gas pollution from transportation.
-The draft is available from the jurisdictions participating in the TCI.

 While the overall goal of TCI is to reduce the far-reaching climate impacts of vehicles and fuels, Massachusetts is particularly focused on delivering benefits to communities that are under-served by current transportation options and disproportionately burdened by pollution.

 Over the summer and fall of 2019, Massachusetts state agencies held eleven regional workshops to engage with the public and seek input on the draft TCI proposal.